 What is a wear layer?
 To answer this question simply, the wear layer is basically the thickness of hardwood that sits on top of the multiply core of engineered wood flooring.
 These two elements combined present you with an engineered wooden floor.

 The wear layer can vary in thickness from as thin as 2mm up to 6mm.
 A thicker wear layer contributes to a floor lasting longer as it can be sanded many more times.

-When you think of solid wood flooring, although it is solid, the boards can still only be worn down to a certain point.
-In the case of solid this would be the tongue and groove.
-Once worn down to this point the flooring would last no longer.
+When you think of solid wood flooring, although it is solid, the boards can still only be worn down to a certain point whhich in the case of solid would be the tongue and groove.
 The distance from the top of the tongue to the top surface of a solid wood board would vary but generally speaking on an 18mm thick solid oak board it would be around 6mm.
 Therefore if you purchased an engineered board with a 6mm wear layer such as the ‘Supreme’ engineered oak flooring range it would have the same life expectancy as a solid floorboard.

 How long does the wear layer last?

-As we established the thicker the wear layer the more times the floor can be re-sanded and therefore the longer it will last.
+As we established the thicker the wear layer the more times the floor can be re-sanded.
 This being said how long a floor will last until it needs sanding is entirely dependent on what its treated with and how you look after it.
 Even a 2-3mm wear layer will last decades if treated and maintained properly.